Proper engine noise diagnosis is a very important issue to address. In fact improper diagnosis can lead you on a wild goose chase.

 With a little practice a do it yourself auto mechanic can gain the experience and knowledge to interpret what engine noises mean and distinguish them from one another.

-This can and will avoid a costly and time-consuming engine tare down that could be avoided.
+This can and will avoid a costly and time-consuming engine tare down.
 Always take the extra time to make a proper noise analysis before doing any engine repair work.
 Also having a heads up on the noise can reduce repair costs by addressing the problem before irreversible engine damage occurs.

-A wrist pin knock has a unique sound.
+On the other hand, a wrist pin knock has it's own unique sound.
 This sound will be different depending on how many wrist pins are making noise.
-If all the wrist pins are loose this will sound like an overwhelming rattling inside the engine.
+If all the wrist pins are loose it will produce an overwhelming rattling inside the engine.

 The severity of the noise depends on how badly the bearings are worn.
-The noise can range from a light tap to a heavy knock or even a pounding, when the bearing becomes extremely damaged or spun.
-When the noise is at this level, removing the engines oil pan may expose the problem.
+Noises can range from a light tap to a heavy knock or even a pounding, when the bearing becomes extremely damaged or spun.
+When it's at this level, removing the engines oil pan may expose the problem.